arkku/aakbd/README.md

 The helper facilities available to macros are mostly listed in `macros.h`.
-However, since this is an arbitrary program, you can call any C function, use inline assembly, etc. The file `usbkbd.h` has various lower level functions, such as simulated keypresses (bypassing the key processing system) and simulated typing (if enabled at compile type) where you can `fprintf(usb_kbd_type, "any text");` and the keyboard will "type" it.
+However, since this is an arbitrary program, you can call any C function, use inline assembly, etc. The file `usbkbd_config.h` has various lower level functions, such as simulated keypresses (bypassing the key processing system) and simulated typing (if enabled at compile type) where you can `fprintf(usb_kbd_type, "any text");` and the keyboard will "type" it.